September 11 Great Armed Clan Feud of Matian

-The September 11 Great Armed Clan Feud of Matian （Chinese:马田“9.11”宗派大械斗）was a 1993 armed feud between local villagers from 6 townships in Matian, Chenzhou, Hunan, China.
-It began on 'September 11, 8:30 Beijing time, and lasted for 34 hours.
+The September 11 Great Armed Clan Feud of Matian（Chinese: 马田“9.11”宗派大械斗）was a 1993 armed feud between local villagers from 6 townships in Matian, Chenzhou, Hunan, China.
+It began on 'September 11, 8:30 Beijing time, and lasted for 34 hours with up to 5,000 villagers taking part in total.
 Thousands of peasants fought with dynamite, homemade guns, cannons and other weapons.
-More than 1,000 police were dispatched to dispensed the crowd.
+More than 1,000 police were dispatched to dispense of the crowd.

-The tension between the rival Matian and Jinggang villages can be traced back to 1928, when a warlord from Matian killed 27 peasants from Jinggang in the name of cleaning Communists.
+The tension between the rival Matian and Jinggang villages can be traced back to 1928, when a warlord from Matian killed 27 peasants from Jinggang in the name of eliminating communists.
 Chenzhou, Hunan was also a hotspot for clan feuds.
-Incomplete statics between 1987 and 1988 show there were 1,505 big clan feuds in Chengzhou that caused 83 death, 805 injures and 113 buildings burnt.
+Incomplete statics between 1987 and 1988 show there were 1,505 big clan feuds in Chengzhou that caused 83 deaths, 805 injures and 113 buildings burnt.

-On Sept 8th, a child died from a brawl between Jinggang and Matian villagers.
+On September 8th, a child died from a brawl between Jinggang and Matian villagers.
 The two villages soon began to prepare for battle, build fortifications and bunkers, digging trenches, controlling hilltops and inviting friendly clans.
 The battle broke out in the morning of September 11th.
 Artillery fire covered an area of 2 square kilometers.
 Several multiple floor buildings and stores were bombed.
 Both sides raided nearby coal mines for explosives and raw material for homemade guns and cannons.